Insufficient Access Control

 Organizational Level

-To allow for analysis, trust boundaries have to be defined.
+- Clear Trust Boundaries: To allow for analysis, trust boundaries have to be defined.
 This is especially important in the OT world, where the Purdue Model is often used to define trust boundaries.

-Very often, OT personnel are not aware of the security implications of their actions.
+- Ongoing Employee Training: Very often, OT personnel are not aware of the security implications of their actions.
 This can lead to a situation where a system is not properly secured because the operators do not know how to do it.

-Implementaiton Level
+Implementation Level

 -